-These items were voted on and passed under the approval of the Consent Agenda.
-These items can be found immediately following the meeting minutes.
+This item was voted on and passed under the approval of the Consent Agenda.
+This item can be found immediately following the meeting minutes.

 IX.
 RULES AND REGULATIONS

 Chairman Scott called on Regent Edwards to make a brief report.
 Regent Edwards, Chair of the Rules and Regulations Committee, noted that the following item is found on the Consent Agenda: